-My smart phone played a gentle ringtone, awakening me.
+My smartphone played a gentle ringtone, awakening me.
 It was 4 AM.
-I changed into my workout clothes and headed to my garage where I exercised on my elliptical machine for the next 45 minutes.
-A shower and quick breakfast and I was on my way to work, arriving at 540 AM.
-This is my daily workday routine which I have kept for over five years.
-On the weekends, I awaken at 630 AM to do the same workout.
-Some of my friends have suggested that I should take a break but I know myself.
-If I miss one day, I descend onto a slippery slope and I could easily convince myself to skip another day.
+I changed into my workout clothes and headed to my garage, where I exercised on my elliptical machine for the next 45 minutes.
+After a shower and a quick breakfast, I was on my way to work, arriving at 540 AM.
+This is my daily workday routine, which I have kept for over five years.
+On weekends, I awaken at 6:30 AM to do the same workout.
+Some of my friends have suggested that I should take a break, but I know myself.
+If I miss one day, I descend onto a slippery slope, and I could easily convince myself to skip another day.
 I know.

-Many years ago, when I was in high school, a family friend who was a physician, imparted some sage advice.
+Many years ago, when I was in high school, a family friend, a physician, imparted some sage advice.
 “You are young, so this is a good time to start getting into good habits.
-Try to exercise at least 20 minutes everyday.
-It may sound easy but believe me, once you begin college and get a job and a family, it will be very easy to miss a workout.
+Try to exercise at least 20 minutes every day.
+It may sound easy, but believe me, once you begin college and get a job and a family, it will be very easy to miss a workout.
 You’ll make excuses.
 Start now!”

 He was right.
 Although I attempted to put his advice into practice, I only sporadically exercised.
-At that time, I was not a morning person and I attempted to exercise at the end of my day.
-The problem was I was too easily distracted by the events of the day.
+At that time, I was not a morning person, and I tried to exercise at the end of my day.
+The problem was that I was too easily distracted by the events of the day.
 Bad mid-term.
 Argument with a friend.
 An onerous work assignment.
 When I came home, all I wanted to do was relax and vegetate.
 One missed day quickly slipped into a missed week, then a month.
-I was on the slippery slope and the scale was testimony to my lack of discipline.
-I gained thirty pounds over the span of twenty years.
+I was on the slippery slope, and the scale was a testament to my lack of discipline.
+I gained thirty pounds in twenty years.
 It was time to take control.

 A similar mindset applies to my spiritual life.
-My usual practice is to pray as I drive to work then I read the Bible when I am at my office.
+My usual practice is to pray as I drive to work, then I read the Bible at my office.
 However, like my exercise routine, I was not always as disciplined.
-Excuses easily crept in and I justified it by reasoning that I was doing things for my family or helping others with my job as a physician.
-However, I knew I was only lying to God.
+Excuses easily crept in, and I justified it by reasoning that I was doing things for my family or helping others with my job as a physician.
+However, I knew I was lying to God.

 I passed by the field of the sluggard and by the vineyard of the man lacking sense, and behold, it was completely overgrown with thistles; its surface was covered with nettles, and its stone wall was broken down.
 When I saw, I reflected upon it; I looked, and received instruction.
 “A little sleep, a little slumber, A little folding of the hands to rest,” Then your poverty will come as a robber and your want like an armed man.